 A logical that determines whether the column names in the results use the API field name (e.g., "mobiledevicetype", "pageviews") or the "pretty name" for the field (e.g., "Mobile Device Type", "Page Views").
 This applies to both dimensions and metrics.
 The default value is

-, which returns the API field names.
+FALSE, which returns the API field names.
 For custom eVars, props, and events, the non-pretty values are simply the variable number (e.g., "evar2", "prop3", "event15").
-IfTRUE
+IfTRUE, undoes any efficiency gains from settingcheck_componentstoFALSE.- debug

 Set to